 Read more: Visit the Houses of Parliament

-While the refit continues it's still possible to take a tour of the Houses of Parliament and marvel at the seamless way Barry incorporated the 900 year-old Westminster Hall into his rebuild.
-Built in 1097 by King William Rufus II, this magnificent display of power, with its extraordinary hammer-beam roof was specifically saved from fire at the cost of the rest of the complex.
-Thanks to 19th century fire-fighters, we can still see why.
+While the refit continues it's still possible to take a tour of the Houses of Parliament and marvel at the seamless way Barry incorporated the 900-year-old Westminster Hall into his rebuild.
+Built-in 1097 by King William Rufus II, this magnificent display of power, with its extraordinary hammer-beam roof was specifically saved from the fire at the cost of the rest of the complex.
+Thanks to 19th-century fire-fighters, we can still see why.

 The Albert Memorial